(noun) A single human being; an individual.

-(noun) Any course of action or procedure by an individual or group with authority and power that determines actions, decisions, and priorities, and that affect others.
+(noun) Any course of action or procedure by an individual or group with authority and power that affects others.

 (noun) The members of a group with the authority and power to influence and implement public policy in relationship to institutions and norms.

 (noun) The art of the exercise of power; the combination of individuals or parties (groups) making decisions that affect others and institutions (i.e., legal system, military, police) that governs based on those decisions.

 (noun) Any condition or practice that involves romantic or sexual relationships with multiple consenting partners.

 (noun) Any condition or practice of a female having multiple husbands at the same time.

 (noun) Any condition or practice of marriage that consists of multiple spouses at the same time.